ssiddhantsharma/cleavesysp2021/README.md

 * We plotted these diagrams using descriptors and missed on the automated analysis of the MS spectra we had.
 There are automated libraries written in R that can help with this, such as [ftmsRanalysis](https://emsl-computing.github.io/ftmsRanalysis/index.html), [FTMSViz](https://wkew.github.io/FTMSViz/SRFA-plot.html).
 [VanKrevLocal](https://github.com/HegemanLab/VanKrevelenLocal)

-## Now what if Sid was your PI instead of Dr. Jim JK :)👋

-### Scaffold Analysis:
-* This is useful for people working on biologically relevant data such as nucleoside analogues, we can use packages like: [ScaffoldGraph](https://github.com/UCLCheminformatics/ScaffoldGraph), [Scaffold_Hunter](http://scaffoldhunter.sourceforge.net/)

-### MORPHER:
-* I wanted to explore this package [Morpher](https://app.assembla.com/spaces/molpher/wiki) with people working in metabolism/where the products and reactants.
-Interesting to see what results this approach gives.